 So, here you are taking a history course.
-I thought that it might be worthwhile to offer you some tips on how to succeed in history classes.
+I thought that it might be worthwhile to offer you some tips on how to succeed at history.
 Perhaps the first thing that I should do is explain in a vague sort of way what history is, maybe what it isn't and how you should approach it in college course work.
 Here we go:

-Wordnet.princeton.edu offers several definitions of the word.
+http://wordnet.princeton.edu/ offers several definitions of the word.
 History is, according to those Princeton fellows:

-- ✤ The aggregate of past events. - The continuum of events occurring in succession leading from the past to the present and even into the future. - ✤ A record or narrative description of past events. - The discipline that records and interprets past events involving human beings. - All that is remembered of the past as preserved in writing; a body of knowledge.
+- the aggregate of past events. - the continuum of events occurring in succession leading from the past to the present and even into the future. - a record or narrative description of past events. - the discipline that records and interprets past events involving human beings. - all that is remembered of the past as preserved in writing; a body of knowledge.

 I'm not sure that any of this stuff helped all that much.
 We can glean from it that history is about past events, it is about people, and it attempts to record, preserve and interpret human events.
-So, history is about people, and it is about change.
+History is about people, and it is about change.
 How about, "History is a narrative about human affairs and the changes that take place in human affairs over time."

-You probably took history classes in high school and your teacher, Coach Whazisname (over 80% of Louisiana high school history teachers are Physical Ed.
-Majors), assigned you long lists of terms to look up, then he tested you on those terms.
-This isn't really history, its kinda like Trivial Pursuit without the fun parts (the board and dice and whatnot).
+You probably took history classes in high school and your teacher, Coach Whazzisname (some 80% of Louisiana high school history teachers have degrees in Physical Education), assigned you long lists of terms to look up, then he tested you on those terms.
+This isn't really history, its kinda like Trivial Pursuit without the fun parts (the board and dice and stuff).
 First off, what you did had no narrative.
 There was no story, just a bunch of terms to be defined without any real context or any real reference to the series of causes and effects that actually create a narrative - create history.
 Now, Coach Whozits might have said, "History is all about 'who, what, when and where."
 Alas, he was wrong.
-History is about "who, what, when and WHY."
+History is about "who, what, when, where and WHY."

 The "why" is really important.
 The "why" represents the interpretation of history, and that is the most interesting part, and it is, unfortunately, the part that Coach forgot.
 You might have memorized the fact that Thomas Jefferson, a Virginia planter, wrote a document in 1776 called the Declaration of Independence.
 But, you didn't learn what the various sources of thought were that informed Jefferson's writing.
-When Jefferson wrote the

-Declaration, why did he pick the thought of one political thinker instead of some other political thinker?
-He had lots of choices, but he mostly chose the writings and ideas of John Locke, an English philosopher who lived in the late seventeenth century, to model his main ideas after.
+When Jefferson wrote the Declaration, why did he pick the thought of one political thinker instead of some other political thinker?
+He had lots of choices, but he chose the writings and ideas of John Locke to model his main ideas after.
 Why?
 You might have learned that the Declaration was the literary culmination of a series of events that stretched back to the colonial conflicts with Great Britain that began in the 1760s.
-You probably weren't informed that these conflicts over the meaning of government, human liberty and the sanctity of private property went back even further to arguments about what government was supposed to be in England in the early 1600s, and even farther back in European History.
+You probably weren't informed that these conflicts over the meaning of government, human liberty and the sanctity of private property went even further to arguments about what government was supposed to be in England in the early 1600s, and even farther back in European History.
 And that's where interpretation comes in.
-That is also what makes history a narrative, and, for my money, it also makes history way more interesting than working on a laundry list of terms for Coach Whoever.
+That is also what makes history a narrative.
 Jefferson's Declaration didn't just happen, it is part of a chain of causes and effects that make up the history of the West - a long narrative, a story that is, in part, about human liberty.